UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

  - `OMP_PROC_BIND`
  - `OMP_PLACES`

-### <u>cuBLAS</u>
-When using cuBLAS, it is important to pin the initialised data on the host to the correct NUMA domain (if applicable) to ensure data-offload is done optimally:
- 1. Use `nvidia-smi topo -m` to find out what the device's NUMA affinaty is.
- 2. Prefix the run command with `numactl -Na -ma` where `a` is the NUMA node the device is connected to.
- 3. If a device cannot be found, ensure `CUDA_VISIBLE_DEVICES` is set correctly.

 # BLAS Kernels Supported
 The kernels listed below are computed by the benchmark for a wide range of problem sizes and shapes.